Helperbird/website/src/pages/features/text-align.md

 icon: "/src/_includes/svgs/align.svg"
 youtubeId: PfILiWebkuc
 cardTitle: Text Alignment
-featureDescription: Improve readability with Helperbird's easy-to-use text alignment extension.
-Perfectly align the text on any website for enhanced readability and a better reading experience.
-Try it now!
+featureDescription: Align text to your preference on any website with Helperbird's Text Alignment feature.
+Improve your reading experience and readability by easily customizing the alignment.
 group: reading
-color: blue
+color: green
 tags:
   - features
   - reading